 - 4th Industrial Revolution & AI: Human Identity in the Context of Global Digitisation (special plenary)

-The programme will include a public lecture entitled GETI Goes Public!
-On Wednesday 7 September 2022, to which an additional 100 guests from academic institutions in Germany will be invited.
+The programme included a public lecture entitled GETI Goes Public!
+On Wednesday 7 September 2022, to which an additional 100 guests from academic institutions in Germany were invited.